-104 DESIGN AND FUNCTION OF ENGINE BLOCK COMPONENTS (30/0/2.0)
+111 DESIGN AND FUNCTION OF ENGINE BLOCK COMPONENTS (30/4.25/2.0)

-The student will learn the individual components, their function, design, and material composition, and the differences will be covered, to include the relationship of the individual pieces to each other and the assembly as a whole.
+The student will learn the individual components, their function, design, material composition, and differences.
+This includes the relationship of the individual pieces to each other and the assembly as a whole.
 Production and performance variations will also be discussed.
+Outside-the-classroom work is required.
 This course includes an average of 7.5 hours of outside the classroom work.